drepo-eth/site/content/drepo/existing-repos/verification/index.md

 - Is the website's SSL certificate valid?

 Applying common sense is probably a good idea.
 But since elaborate (technical) schemes might be used to trick you, you are never 100% safe.
-In the end it is up to **you** to define what and when you **trust**, or, in other words, you are sufficiently convinced that something is legit.
+In the end, it is up to **you** to define what and when you _trust_, or, in other words, you are sufficiently convinced that something is legitimate.

 In terms of software repositories, downloading an artifact from a popular repository is not enough verification for the validity of the artifact.
-As we all know, various factors can change an aftifact without you realizing either by accident or on puprose.
+As we all know, various factors can change an artifact without you realizing, either by accident or on purpose.
 Some examples:

 - Your download can fail midway and you end up with a broken file on you disk.
 - Your desired file is actually broken in the repository due to internal